-In this instance, the second phrase in sentence-" U.S. officials said..."-will not be interpreted
+In this instance, the second phrase in sentence-" U.S. officials said..."-will not be interpreted as being compound because the italicized words will be parsed as a compound noun phrase.

 4.2 Paired and Subordinate Codes

 The WEIS coding scheme frequently generates symmetric events of the form